prickar/blog-assignment2/README.md

 6. **Image Upload**: Enable authors to upload an image to their posts.

+7. **Create post page**: Once the Authentication is in place, the create post page should be hidden and not accessable for non authenticated users.

 ### Excellent Grade (Väl Godkänt)

 In addition to fulfilling the requirements for a passing grade, these advanced requirements challenge you to incorporate a higher level of complexity, enhancing your understanding of advanced web development concepts.